-- A. Employees who successfully demonstrate the ability to communicate effectively in English and any other language used by a significant portion of the population the District serves may be compensated at the rate of \$75.00 per month for providing occasional use of bilingual skills such as written or oral language translation on behalf of the District.
-Such translation services may be in addition to the employee's usual duties and responsibilities. - B. The CEO or designee will determine the need and number of employees allowed to participate in this program.
-In order to receive translation service pay, the employee must document the time used to provide translation services on a form provided by the District, approved by their supervisor and submitted to payroll each month to receive the differential.
+A. Employees who successfully demonstrate the ability to communicate effectively in English and any other language used by a significant portion of the population the District serves may be compensated at the rate of seventy-five dollars (\$75.00) per month for providing occasional use of bilingual skills such as written or oral language translation on behalf of the District.
+Such translation services may be in addition to the employee's usual duties and responsibilities.

+B. The Chief Executive Officer (CEO) or designee will determine the need and number of employees allowed to participate in this program.
+In order to receive translation service pay, the employee must document the time used to provide translation services on a form provided by the District, approved by their supervisor, and submitted to payroll each month to receive the differential.